robfairh/arfc.github.io/manual/guides/pull_requests.md

 Reviews on pull requests includes comments, approvals, and suggestions for changes.
 Comments can include general comments on the material or the formatting of the submission.
-Changes can be requested for a specific line or lines, where the reviewer will write their own code to improve the committed files.
+Changes can be requested for a specific line or lines, where the reviewer can even write their own code to improve the committed files.
 These changes can either be ignored or committed directly from the review.
 The committed changes are implemented immediately in GitHub, which makes